 School is finally out!
 We can all celebrate and relax for a bit over the next couple months…but given how much free time you now have, you should consider thinking about college, especially if you’re going to be a senior in high school next year.
-Yes, it may seem like you have so much time in front of you that you can use to procrastinate, but why not get these applications out of the way (or get ahead of the game) before you’re swamped with school again?
+Yes, it may seem like you have so much time in front of you that you can use to procrastinate, but why not get some college planning out of the way (or get ahead of the game) before you’re swamped with school again?
 Here are a few things you should do, sorted by grade.

-Incoming freshmen, sophomores, and juniors
+Rising freshmen, sophomores, and juniors

 Think about what you’re interested in